youzan/vant/packages/vant/src/toast/README.md

 ### Set Default Options

-The Toast default configuration can be globally modified with the `setToastDefaultOptions` function.
+You can globally modify the default configuration of the `showToast` and other methods by using the `setToastDefaultOptions` function.

 ```js
 import { setToastDefaultOptions, resetToastDefaultOptions } from 'vant';